what are the best oil paints?

 do i need turpentine for painting?

 Turpentine is the traditional solvent used for oil painting.
 However modern artist use odorless turpentine or mineral spirits.

-Gamsol, an odorless mineral spirits is considered the safest for in the studio.
+Gamsol odorless mineral spirits is considered safest for in the studio.

-Keep your solvent in a covered container and keep it covered when you are not using it.
+Keep your solvent in a covered container when not in use.